saigecarter/DH110-22F-Demo/README.md

 ### User Personas

 After conducting research to better understand my target users, I developed two personas and user journey maps to help me empathize with users and keep in mind _who_ I would be designing the platform for.
-Based on the previous research conducted, I created personas that would demonstrate the motivations, thoughts, goals, and pain points that a two types of potenital users of my product would have.
+Based on the previous research conducted, I created personas that would demonstrate the motivations, thoughts, goals, and pain points that two types of potential users of my product would have.

 #### User Personas and Empathy Maps: